-We know hardwood.
-We understand the features, advantages, and benefits that make it a solid flooring choice – one of America’s most popular.
+As a hardwood flooring company in Kansas City we know & understand the features, advantages, and benefits that make it a solid flooring choice, in fact one of America’s most popular.
 Which is why we want you to know.
-We serve the entire Kansas City metro area including Olathe, Overland Park, Gardner, Lee’s Summit, Lenexa, Leawood, Shawnee Mission, Independence, Liberty, Blue Springs.
+We serve the entire Kansas City area including Olathe, Overland Park, Gardner, Lee’s Summit, Lenexa, Leawood, Shawnee Mission, Independence, Liberty, Blue Springs.

-We want you to know all about hardwood; to understand and experience this versatile product so you can decide if it’s the smartest flooring choice for you.
+We also want you to know everything about choosing a quality hardwood flooring option.
+We want you to understand and experience this versatile product so you can decide if it’s the smartest flooring choice for you.
 Hardwood flooring certainly answers the need for beauty in your Kansas City home.
 The elegant look of a hardwood floor can add warmth and character to any room.

 New Wood Floors Add Beauty & Elegance To Your KC Home

 The natural characteristics of wood add depth and a visual appearance that many other types of floors can only try to duplicate.
 Rich, inviting hardwood floors are not only beautiful to live with, but they’re also easy to care for, and can add value to your Kansas City or Overland Park area home at resale time.
 Plus, today, hardwood types, options, and applications are more diverse, aesthetic, and delightful than ever.

 As the consumer demand for hardwood floors has grown, so has the manufacturers’ ability to produce better quality finishes and superior construction techniques.
 The result of those advancements is that wood floors can now be installed throughout the home and over a wide variety of subfloor.